Your Medicare Coverage

 In the situations above, Medicare pays only for services covered under Original Medicare:

-- Part A covers hospital care (care you get when you've been formally admitted with a doctor's order to the foreign hospital as an inpatient).
+- Medicare Part A (Hospital Insurance) covers hospital care (care you get when you've been formally admitted with a doctor's order to the foreign hospital as an inpatient).

 - Part B covers emergency and non-emergency ambulance and doctor services you get immediately before and during your covered foreign inpatient hospital stay.
 Medicare generally won't pay for services (like return ambulance trips home) if Medicare didn't cover your hospital stay, or you got ambulance and doctor services outside the hospital after your covered hospital stay ended.